 If you'd like, you can link your DTM Production embed code with your Launch Production embed code so you don't have to change your page tags.
 See Link DTM Embed Code for more information.

-We call them Extensions.
+Launch uses plug-ins called Extensions.
 Launch is built into the Adobe Experience Cloud and it is fully extensible.
 Customers, Adobe Partners, agencies, and marketing or advertising technology vendors will soon be able to build Launch extensions that add new functionality or modify existing functionality.
 The system allows partners and clients to build, manage, and update their own integrations.
 This is just one way Adobe is opening up the Adobe Experience Cloud so customers and partners can build products and businesses on the Platform, and so everyone can more easily connect Adobe technology to the marketing and advertising technologies from other vendors.

 Extensions are available for all Adobe solutions and for a growing number of independent vendors.
 New extensions are always under development and more are added to the catalog every week.